 All credits to Steph Andrusjak

-Steph Andrusjak is a full-time, professional SEO consultant with over 15 years of experience in affiliate marketing, content marketing, Search Engine Optimisation, and web design.
-She currently heads up the team at Just Internet Solutions, an SEO agency in Wigan in the UK, serving as SEO manager, delivering campaigns for small to medium-sized businesses.
+Steph Andrusjak is a professional, freelance SEO consultant with over 15 years of experience in affiliate marketing, content marketing, Search Engine Optimisation, and web design.
+She is a former Head of SEO at Just Internet Solutions digital marketing agency in Wigan, where she delivered campaigns for small to medium-sized businesses.

 Subscribe to our newsletter, and we'll keep you up-to-date on our newest

 game-changing features and special offers.
 Plus, you'll be the first to know

 about the latest social media trends, tips, and tricks.